sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 The ESDC IT Strategy put in place a continuous improvement [transformation](https://cloud.google.com/solutions/devops/devops-culture-transform) based on the capabilities and recommendations from the DevOps Research and Assessment (DORA) and the annual [State of DevOps Report](https://cloud.google.com/devops/).
 The goals have been to continuously increase deployment frequency while reducing lead time for changes getting to production, time to restore service when an incident occurs and change fail rate of deployments.

-This continuous improvement transformation is not just for software, it's also for hardware lifecycle (e.g. laptops).
+The continuous improvement transformation is for all things that IT is responsible for.
+This includes applications (software delivery and support) and infrastructure (user devices, servers and the network).

 #### Cultural